carson-song-lsq/NodeJsRbsApi/Readme.md

 10. (Please keep in mind, User/Role/Claim APIs can only be accessed by admin roles. )

 ## TestObjects CRUD operations

 With authorized bearertoken from user2 above, let's have some test calls on TestObjects.
+Below test steps have already been implemented in tests/testObject.test.js.
 ### Get all TestObjects

 1. Scroll to the bottom and expand TestObjects, GET /testobjects